Britain's Next Top Model series 2: Week 2

-The remaining contestants arrived at Brighton & Hove Dog Track where they met Michelle Paradise for a catwalk lesson.
+The top 12 contestants arrived at Brighton & Hove Dog Track where they met Michelle Paradise for a catwalk lesson.
 They wore garbage bags to learn how to deal with distractions on the catwalk and walk dogs down a makeshift runway on the track.
-Jasmia won the challenge and chose 4 friends (Tamar, Lucy, Lianna & Amber) for a dinner treat back at the house.
+Jasmia won the challenge and chose 4 contestants (Tamar, Lucy, Lianna & Amber) for a dinner treat back at the house.
 The losers have to serve them as dishwashers, waitresses and assistant chefs with celebrity chef Ian Pengelley cooking food for the winners.
-They had an ice cream disaster and it fell on the floor many times while Abigail throws a tantrum.
+They had an ice cream disaster and it fell on the floor many times while Abbey throws a tantrum.

-The next day, the girls were paired up in the following six groups to pose for a 1940s inspired, B&W homme and femme photo shoot:
+The next day, the contestants were paired up in the following six groups to pose for a 1940s inspired, B&W homme and femme photo shoot: